abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 Principle Investigator: <a href = "https://environment.wsu.edu/arjan-meddens/" target="_blank">Dr. Arjan Meddens</a>, School of the Environment, Washington State University, Pullman, WA
 <br>
 <br>
-**Collaborative Researcher** on a UAV-based rangeland project with Ph.D student <a href = "https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiwoNLW6438AhVZI0QIHfYgAlYQFnoECAYQAQ&url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fgeorgia-harrison-3b709210a&usg=AOvVaw3d3NBEKO3kqVgopCBGMr5b&cshid=1671733498993523" target="_blank">Georgia Harrison</a> and <a href = "https://www.uidaho.edu/cnr/faculty/karl" target="_blank">Dr. Jason Karl</a> at the University of Idaho.
+**Collaborative Researcher** on a UAV-based rangeland project with Ph.D student <a href = "https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiwoNLW6438AhVZI0QIHfYgAlYQFnoECAYQAQ&url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fgeorgia-harrison-3b709210a&usg=AOvVaw3d3NBEKO3kqVgopCBGMr5b&cshid=1671733498993523" target="_blank">Georgia Harrison</a> (PI) and <a href = "https://www.uidaho.edu/cnr/faculty/karl" target="_blank">Dr. Jason Karl</a>  (faculty advisor) at the University of Idaho.
 <br>
 Project title: *A comparison and development of methods for estimating sagebrush shrub volume.*
+Project description: This project is funded by the Joint Fire Science Program's <a href = "https://www.firescience.gov/JFSP_funding_announcements.cfm" target="_blank">Graduate Research and Innovation (GRIN) Fellowship</a> secured by PI Georgia Harrison, Department of Plant Sciences, University of Idaho and is a part of her PhD dissertation.
+This research project evaluates the utility of drone imagery-derived data in estimating shrub canopy volume and compares it to field-based methods.
+The project also establishes a workflow for automated shrub detection and crown delineation by modifying programming tools currently available for forest-based remote sensing.
+My role in this research project were estimating the shrub volume from the drone data and establishing programming works using my experience with point cloud data and forestry-based remote sensing tools and techniques.
 <br>

-*Publications are in the works, will post as soon as available!*
+*Publications are in the works, I will post as soon as available!*

 <hr>